lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 case are used to shift the analysis away from language of domain and specific scenario, and into abstract story in terms of concepts being studied.

-Analysis then shifts to develop a description of how practitionres handled the deamnds of the problem designed into the situation staged.
+Analysis then shifts to develop a description of how practitionres handled the demands of the problem designed into the situation staged.

 Re-tell each episode in terms of general conceptual patterns.
 Examples: